 This same bill also requires that employers provide mandated reporter training to appropriate staff members.
 Your employer-provided mandated reporter training should include information on how to identify and report instances of child abuse or neglect.

-#2 Sexual Harassment of a Minor is Taken Seriously
+#2: Sexual Harassment of a Minor is Taken Seriously

-Sexual harassment can become child abuse if a minor is involved.
+Sexual harassment in the workplace can become child abuse if a minor is involved.
 According to the author of Assembly Bill (AB) 1963, “When the employee is a minor, the same conduct that violates an employer’s sexual harassment policies may also be child abuse.”
 AB 1963 was intended to ensure that “when a report of sexual harassment in the workplace is brought forward by a minor or on behalf of a minor, the complaint will be made to a trained mandated reporter so that all of their rights under law will be protected.”

 Because of this, even in states other than California that may not specifically designate supervisors or human resources employees as reporters, mandated reporter training can be helpful for supervisors.